Michael D. Evans: Relationship with Benjamin Netanyahu

 Evans has known Israeli Prime Minister Benjamin Netanyahu since the early 1980s.
-In June 2021, Benjamin Netanyahu was replaced as Prime Minister by Naftali Bennett of the Yamina party.
+In June 2021, Benjamin Netanyahu was replaced as prime minister by Naftali Bennett of the Yamina party.
 The following month, Evans told a press conference at a Jerusalem hotel: "Bibi Netanyahu is the only man in the world who unites evangelicals."
 In a blog post for The Times of Israel, he also compared members of the parties that comprised the unity government to "rabid dogs" who wish to "crucify" Netanyahu.
-This public attack on the new government dented Evans' reputation and influence in Israel.
+This public attack on the new government dented Evans's reputation and influence in Israel.
 Danny Ayalon, a former Israeli ambassador to the U.S., told Foreign Policy, "[Evans] may be a friend of Bibi Netanyahu, but it did not give him the right to do what he did."

-Author
+Books

 Evans has written on the Middle East, Christian living, prophecy, and Iraq.
-His works include 42 fiction and non-fiction books, many self-published.
+His works include fiction and non-fiction books, many self-published.
 Those that made The New York Times Best Seller list are The Final Move Beyond Iraq: The Final Solution While the World Sleeps, The American Prophecies, and Showdown with Nuclear Iran.
-More recent books include See You in New York, Finding Favor with Man, The Volunteers, History of Christian Zionism (2 vol. set), Christopher Columbus, Betsie, Promise of God, and Countdown.